groonga/groonga/doc/source/reference/commands/table_remove.rst

 Unremovable cases
 ^^^^^^^^^^^^^^^^^

-You cannot remove a table, if there is any other table or column depending on it.
-In other words, any table satisfying one or more following conditions is unremovable.
+You cannot remove a table, if there is any dependency.
+In other words, any table satisfying one or more following conditions is unremovable:

   * One or more tables use the table as their key type.
   * One or more columns use the table as their value type.

-To avoid breaking of left tables with missing references, ``table_remove`` fails for such a depended (referenced) table.
+``table_remove`` fails for such referenced tables, to avoid breaking of left tables with missing references.

 Here is an example for a table which is used as key type.